-At a time when we need to be creating more affordable Additionally, the amount housing, addressing homelessness and investing in homelessness prevention, the San Diego Housing Commission (SDHC)-like the City of San Diego and for housing assistance many government agencies-is facing increasingly limited resources to fund our work in Fiscal Year (FY) 2025.
+At a time when we need to be creating more affordable housing, addressing homelessness and investing in homelessness prevention, the San Diego Housing Commission (SDHC)-like the City of San Diego and many government agencies- is facing more limited resources to fund our work in Fiscal Year (FY) 2025.

-We worked diligently to prepare a proposed FY 2025 which contributes to our budget that would enable us to continue to provide the housing assistance that so many families with low income rely on.
-At the same time, we have taken a conservative In FY 2025, we also have approach, exercising financial prudence and our core budgeted resources for a Notice of Funding Availability value of being good financial stewards.
+Against this backdrop of significant fiscal challenges, we worked diligently to prepare a proposed FY 2025 budget that would enable us to continue to provide the housing assistance that so many families with low income rely on.
+At the same time, we have taken a conservative approach, exercising financial prudence and our core value of being good financial stewards, and remained mindful of diversity, equity, inclusion and access in the preparation of our budget.